fajar241101/calibrationservicecharges/README.md

 To prevent unauthorized withdrawl, the application has been protected by authorization pin and public hash key address the service provider/ beneficiary.

+## Application Execution
+This Application run on Plutus Background Environment and to perform simulation open the Plutus Test Background Environment through website https://playground.plutus.iohkdev.io/.

+Copy and paste the plutus program and executed the files.

+Perform Simulation using Positive and Negative Test

+## Application Positive Test
+To simulate the Reward Application can go through positive test which are follow condition :

+a.
+Validation Zero Point Calibration Value shall be the same with Target Baseline Zero Calibration On Specification, and

+b.
+Validation Span Point Calibration Value shall be the same with Target Baseline Span Calibration On Specification, and

+b.
+Validation Percentage Accuracy Calibration Value shall be the same or below Target Baseline Percentage Accuracy Calibration On Specification, and

+b.
+Validation Percentage Repeatability Calibration Value shall be the same or below Target Baseline Percentage Repeatability Calibration On Specification, and

+b.
+Address Service Provider Beneficiary shall be the same with target Service Provider Beneficiary, and

+c.
+Pin Reward Service Charges Withdrawl Authorization to release the Service Charges Rewards shall be the same

+## Application Negative Test
+To simulate the Reward Application can go through negative test which are follow condition :

+a.
+Validation Zero Point Calibration Value not the same with Target Baseline Zero Calibration On Specification, and

+b.
+Validation Span Point Calibration Value not the same with Target Baseline Span Calibration On Specification, and

+b.
+Validation Percentage Accuracy Calibration Value not the same or above Target Baseline Percentage Accuracy Calibration On Specification, and

+b.
+Validation Percentage Repeatability Calibration Value not the same or above Target Baseline Percentage Repeatability Calibration On Specification, and

+b.
+Address Service Provider Beneficiary not the same with target Service Provider Beneficiary, and

+c.
+Pin Reward Service Charges Withdrawl Authorization to release the Service Charges Rewards not the same

 #### Figure 1 Positive Simulation Test - Calibration Service Charges Payment

 ![CalPositiveTest1](https://user-images.githubusercontent.com/115913889/209138758-c9c0a7c1-fc17-42de-b129-893f86def444.png)